 The King in Yellow

-Mastigoi private investigator, theárch, dreamwalker
+Mastigoi PI, theárch, dreamwalker

 A worn leather jacket over the only nice suit he owns.
 An unreadable look creased at the edges with a calming smile.
 A glint of ambition in the depths of analytical eyes.
 Hair riding the line between intentional mess and unintentional laze.
 An aura of quiet confidence underneath a veneer of assumed authority.

 -Birthday: January 28, 1992